 - Consumer app UX relating to latency issues, live

 web data versus static App data and choice of

 cross-platform development tools,

-Fen's software activities permeated every aspect of the product development, from embedded code and comm's solution thru to UX consumer App development and engineering web interface design, and everything in between.
+Fen's software activities permeated every aspect of the product development, from embedded code and comm's solution through to UX consumer app development and engineering web interface design, and everything in between.

 This included specification, design and test of a complete cloud framework database structure, business rules definition and application development.

 It also included support for the manufacturing, test process, and post release support for features such as live OTA software updates.